 Before the IRS begins garnishing wages, you will receive several notices regarding your delinquent tax debt.
 You can halt the garnishment process if you show that the debt is not yours or that it was paid already paid it.

 The IRS will send notices before it begins garnishing wages.
-You can halt the process if you show that the debt is not yours or already paid it.
+You can halt the process if you show that the liability is not yours or already paid it.

 Do you have an IRS bill titled Final Notice of Intent to Levy and Notice of Your Rights?
 Contact us for help right away.

-The statute for collecting unpaid tax debt through wage garnishments is ten years, but this time limit only applies when all other means are exhausted by the government agency who may collect tax debts through a variety of methods including liens or levies on property, levy against personal income as well as bank account seizures and/or offsetting federal payments such as Social Security benefits.
-It's very common for those taxpayers living below poverty level without any assets to have their wages taken before ever being
+The statute for collecting unpaid tax liability through wage garnishments is ten years, but this time limit only applies when all other means are exhausted by the government agency that may collect tax liabilities through a variety of methods, including liens or levies on property, levy against personal income as well as bank account seizures and/or offsetting federal payments such as Social Security benefits.
+It’s very common for those taxpayers living below the poverty level without any assets to have their wages taken before paying their monthly bills.

-The IRS will give this notice to your employer and stop all future payments from being deposited into your account while collecting on any past due taxes owed.
-This means that you won't be able to withdraw money in person, get checks cashed, or use electronic transfer methods such as Automated Clearing House (ACH) transactions without paying a fee first.
-The Wage Garnishment Notice instructs employers how much they should withhold per pay period based on what was agreed upon when you initially filed for bankruptcy protection with the courts during which time creditors were halted or frozen until further action by either
+The IRS will give this notice to your employer and stop all future payments from being deposited into your account while collecting any past-due taxes owed.
+This means that you won’t be able to withdraw money in person, get checks cashed, or use electronic transfer methods such as Automated Clearing House (ACH) transactions without paying a fee first.
+The Wage Garnishment Notice instructs employers how much they should withhold per pay period.

-If you need help making sense of your rights as an individual or business, please contact The Law Office of Joshua A. Lowenthal, PLC at 248-522-6272
+If you need help making sense of your rights as an individual or business, please contact us today.

 Wage garnishment is the process of taking money from a person’s salary or wages in order to pay back taxes owed.
 The IRS can either voluntarily agree for deductions and withholdings to be made from your paycheck, or they may take involuntary wage garnishment after issuing five notices.